Tariyani

-Though the literacy rate is high, however, till recently, the prime source of living were farming, mangoes orchard are also commonly seen there.
+Though the literacy rate is high, till recently, the prime source of living was farming.
+Mango orchards are also commonly seen here.

-A new Panchayat Sarkar Bhavan has been constructed and expected to start functioning by mid of 2020.
+A new Panchayat Sarkar Bhavan is functional since 2020.
+It also host a unit of Darbhanga Police apart from regular Panchayat activities.
+A Police Chauki, Library and Bank are going to be operational in near future by 2025.

-A new Hospital (Prathmik Upchar Kendra)is under construction at East-North corner of Barka Pokhar and expected to complete by end of 2020.
+A new Hospital (Prathmik Upchar Kendra) is also functional though irregular in services.

-Tariyani, the village of Landlords, having considerable Socio-Political influence in the region.
+Tariyani, the village of Landlords, has considerable socio-political influence in the region.

 Transport

-Connectivity to these areas in general and of Tariyani in particular has had improvement in recent years after construction of roads SH-75 and SH-52.
+Connectivity to these areas in general and of Tariyani, in particular, has experienced an improvement in recent years after the construction of roads SH-75 and SH-52.

 Tariyani is well connected by road through SH-75 (DKBM Road) and SH-52 (Pupri-Benipatti).
 The nearest railway station is Muraitha and Kamtaul.

-Darbhanga Airport is within an hour drive from here.
+Darbhanga Airport is within an hour's drive from here.